pubnub/pubnub-mcp-server/resources/sdk_docs/php_channel-groups.md

 ```

 Parameters:
-- channels (Type: String|Array): The channels to remove from the channel group.
+- channels — Type: String|Array — Channels to remove from the channel group.
-- channelGroup (Type: String): The channel group from which to remove the channels.
+- channelGroup — Type: String — Channel group to remove channels from.

 ### Sample code[​](#sample-code-2)